Nuremberg Laws: Background

-The Nazi Party was one of several far-right political parties active in Germany after the end of the First World War.
+The Nazi Party was one of several far-right political parties which were active in Germany after the end of the First World War.
 The party platform included removal of the Weimar Republic, rejection of the terms of the Treaty of Versailles, radical antisemitism, and anti-Bolshevism.
 They promised a strong central government, increased Lebensraum (living space) for Germanic peoples, formation of a Volksgemeinschaft (people's community) based on race, and racial cleansing via the active suppression of Jews, who would be stripped of their citizenship and civil rights.

-While imprisoned in 1924 after the failed Beer Hall Putsch, Hitler dictated Mein Kampf to his deputy, Rudolf Hess.
+While he was imprisoned in 1924 after the failed Beer Hall Putsch, Hitler dictated Mein Kampf to his deputy, Rudolf Hess.
 The book is an autobiography and exposition of Hitler's ideology in which he laid out his plans for transforming German society into one based on race.
 In it, he outlined his belief in Jewish Bolshevism, a conspiracy theory that posited the existence of an international Jewish conspiracy for world domination in which the Jews were the mortal enemy of the German people.
-Throughout his life, Hitler never wavered in his world view as expounded in Mein Kampf.
+Throughout his life, Hitler never wavered in his worldview as expounded in Mein Kampf.
 The Nazi Party advocated the concept of a Volksgemeinschaft ("people's community") with the aim of uniting all Germans as national comrades, whilst excluding those deemed either to be community aliens or of a foreign race (Fremdvölkische).